 Made from suitable materials

 Food contact surfaces must be made of material that will not contaminate food and are impervious to grease, food particles and water.
-Containers and packaging must be made from the food an unacceptable taste or odour.
+Containers and packaging must be made from the food that is not an unacceptable taste or odour.
 Some materials are not suitable for use with acidic foods.
 Examples include: lead in ceramic, china and crystal utensils, solders, flux and pewter galvanised metal copper and copper alloys unglazed earthenware is unsuitable for eating and drinking utensils.
-The material used in food packaging must be able to withstand the uses it would normally be exposed to, such as microwaving, or storing hot food or frozen food.
-Containers and packaging made specifically for food contact use are recommended because they are made from suitable materials tested for contact with food, and are usually designed for easier cleaning and sanitising. materials that will not contaminate food by allowing chemicals to migrate from the packaging into the food, or by giving
+The material used in food packaging must be able to withstand the uses it would normally be exposed to, such as microwaving or storing hot food or frozen food.
+Containers and packaging made specifically for food contact use are recommended because they are made from suitable materials tested for contact with food, and are usually designed for easier cleaning and sanitising.
+Materials that will not contaminate food by allowing chemicals to migrate from the packaging into the food.

 At Pakko we stock a large range of food grade packaging to suit your needs.
-Click on the images below to go directly to our online store!
+Click here to go directly to our online store!